sfztools/sfizz-webaudio/README.md

 ## sfizz WebAudio/WebMidi demo

 This repository contains a HTML/Javascript/WebAssembly front-end for [sfizz](https://sfz.tools/sfizz), which allows prototyping of virtual instruments in the SFZ format.
+Right now only generators and embedded sample files are supported.

 ### Building